NicoEsgeb/ProceduralTree/README.md

 # ClickTree

 ClickTree is a minimal Electron desktop app that lets you grow procedurally generated trees with the open-source [`tree.js`](vendor/tree.js) plugin.
-Click anywhere on the canvas to sprout a tree and tweak parameters live through a compact Tweakpane control panel.
+Click anywhere on the canvas to sprout a tree and tweak parameters live through the built-in control panel.

 ## Getting Started